fortyoneplustwo/notestamp/README.md

 # Motivation
 - To build a tool that facilitates note taking and transcribing university lectures.
 - To contruct an intuitive framework should you want to extend the application with your own custom media components.
 For example, if your university hosts lecture videos on a platform other than YouTube, you are able to implement and integrate a compatible custom component.
-- To contribute to the open source software community.
+- To contribute to open source software.

 # Goals
 - Features that do not necessitate an internet connection should work even when the device is offline.